bingeli1212/nitrile-preview/doc/DOC-diagram.md

 or 'triple' to indicate a triple bar.
 The gap between the bar lines are determined by the gap-option, which defaults to 0.1 unit length.

+# The 'drawpolyanglearc' operation

+The 'drawpolyanglearc' operation is to draw all the angles of a polyline encountered in the given path.
+The vertices of the polygon must be arranged so that it rotates in a counter-clockwise rotation.

+This operation will also be able to drawn angle label.
+If the path is closed then the angle between the last point and the first point is also to be drawn.
+If any of the angle is found to be exact 90 degrees, a square is to be drawn instead of the arc.

+    path tri = &triangle{(0,0),(4,0),(2,2)}
+    stroke &tri
+    drawpolyanglearc "1\\2\\3" &tri

 # Expressing relative points of a path